euwbah/musescore-xen-tuner/README.md

 ```

 - `A4: 440`
-  - Sets tuning note to MIDI note A4, sets A4 to 440hz.
+  - Chooses the 12edo nominal A4 as the reference note, sets A4 to 440hz.
-  - Because of how this plugin works, the tuning note must be without accidental.
+  - Because of how this plugin works, the tuning note must be without accidental (it has to be a nominal)
 - `0 203.91 294.13 498.04 701.96 792.18 996.09 1200`
   - Sets a cycle of 7 nominals extending upwards/downwards from A4.
   - Tunes 7 nominals to 203.91cents, 294.13c, 498.04c, 701.96c, etc... respectively, representing the note names A, B, C, etc...
 (3-limit JI)